WKCF: Duopoly with WESH and CW affiliation

 Emmis secured The CW affiliation for WKCF in March 2006, shortly after the announcement that The WB and UPN would merge for the fall television season.
 The announcement had been expected; WRBW was by then owned by Fox Television Stations, whose UPN affiliates had all been bypassed by the merged network and which instead started a competitor, MyNetworkTV.
 By that time, WKCF was on the market; Emmis began exiting television in 2005 and selling its stations.

 In May 2006, Emmis announced the sale of WKCF to Hearst-Argyle Television, (Note: In 2009, the Hearst Corporation acquired Argyle's stake in the venture, took it private, and renamed it Hearst Television.) owner of local NBC affiliate WESH (channel 2), for $217.5 million.
 Emmis retained the Lake Mary facility and half-ownership of The Daily Buzz in the sale, and WKCF relocated to WESH's studios in Eatonville, which were renovated to add space for 40 staff associated with channel 18.
 By 2008, WKCF was the highest-rated CW affiliate in the United States.

+Beginning in 2025, WKCF split rights with WESH to a package of over-the-air telecasts, simulcast from FanDuel Sports Network, of the Orlando Magic, with WESH airing four games and WKCF airing six.